JSoifer/find-a-doctor/README.md

 ## Technologies Used

 This page was designed using JavaScript with jquery integration.
-Developed in a webpack environment and tested using Jasmine and Karma.
+Developed in a Node.js Webpack environment and using the BetterDoctor API

 ### License